-For this week’s edition, we sat down with DJ Fu, who performs under the alias of DJ Fu and has released music under the Guidance Label alongside fellow producer Lovely.
+For this week’s edition, we sat down with Ant, who performs under the alias of DJ Fu and has released music under the Guidance Label alongside fellow producer Lovely.
 He performs frequently all over Hong Kong.
 Discusses the D&B Renaissance, Scratching, and Street Fighter.

 Q: Where are you from originally?